 While the claim that prenatal testing is a technique applied to women appears obvious it needs to be repeated and emphasized.
-Throughout much of the medical and scientific literature addressing PGS it is impossible not to notice the relative absence of women: the women's interests often assumed to be in accord with (largely unexamined) assumptions regarding women's relationship to both.
+Throughout much of the medical and scientific literature addressing PGS it is impossible not to notice the relative absence of women: the emphasis remains on fetuses and society, with women's interests often assumed to be in accord with (largely unexamined) assumptions regarding women's relationship to both.